microsoft/DeepSpeed/deepspeed/profiler/pytorch_profiler/README.md

 > Measures the time, number of estimated flop and parameters of each module in a PyTorch Model.

-The pytorch-profiler prints the model graph with the measured profile attached to each module, and shows how time, flops and parameters are spent in a PyTorch model and which modules or layers could be the bottleneck.
+The pytorch-profiler profiles the forward pass of a PyTorch model and prints the model graph with the measured profile attached to each module.
+It shows how time, flops and parameters are spent in the model and which modules or layers could be the bottleneck.
 It also outputs the names of the top k modules in terms of aggregated time, flops, and parameters at depth l with k and l specified by the user.

 The flops estimation is partly inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) with the major difference being that pytorch-profiler captures ```torch.nn.functional``` invoked in a module to estimate the flops, thus allowing customized modules in the module (e.g. ```ParallelTransformerLayerworks, ParallelSelfAttention, RowParallelLinear, etc.``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)). pytorch-profiler also supports flops computation at module level (for RNNs).